sigcpp/sigcpp.github.io/_posts/2020-06-08-return-value-optimization.md

 ### 1.&nbsp;&nbsp; Overview

-Return-value optimization is part of a category of optimizations enabled by "copy elision" (meaning "avoiding copying").
+Return-value optimization is part of a category of optimizations enabled by "copy elision" (meaning "omitting copying").
 C++17 requires copy elision when a function returns a [temporary object](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0135r0.html)
 (unnamed object), but [does not require it](https://timsong-cpp.github.io/cppwp/n4659/class.copy.elision#1.1) when a function returns a named object.
 Also, whether copy elision is helpful depends on how the function's return value is consumed.
 Thus, it is important to